ua-gist-open-source/postgis-intro/README.md

 #### docker command to allow `psql` connection to the postgis database in interactive mode:
 ```
-docker run -it --rm --link postgis:postgres --entrypoint sh mdillon/postgis -c 'psql -h $POSTGRES_PORT_5432_TCP_ADDR -p $POSTGRES_PORT_5432_TCP_PORT -U postgres -d nyc'
+docker exec -it postgis sh -c 'psql -U postgres -d nyc'
 ```
-Note we don't need to connect the volume since we don't need the shapefiles any more but we _do_ need the link and link variables.
+Note we don't need to connect the volume since we don't need the shapefiles any more so we can actually connect right to the database container.

 ### [6.
 About NYC workshop data](https://github.com/ua-gist415-master/postgis-workshops/tree/master/postgis-intro/sources/en/about_data.rst)
 ### [7.
 Simple SQL](https://github.com/ua-gist415-master/postgis-workshops/tree/master/postgis-intro/sources/en/simple_sql.rst)